SilentAshes/0xL33T/content/Team/_index.md

 **Role:** Web Exploitation Expert
 **LinkedIn:** [Mohamed Sayed](https://www.linkedin.com/in/mohamedsayedmohamed)

 Mohamed, widely known as 0xSudo3r, is a skilled Web Exploitation Expert with deep knowledge of web application security, vulnerability research, and secure coding practices.
 He has a track record of uncovering critical vulnerabilities and actively contributes to improving cybersecurity standards.
-His technical acumen and methodical approach make him a cornerstone of the 0xL33T team..
+His technical acumen and methodical approach make him a cornerstone of the 0xL33T team.